Wenfeng-Zhu/Information-Visualization/README.md

 - Shuaicong Wu (Master Computer Science)
 # Install
 This project uses [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
 Go check them out if you don't have them locally installed.
-You will need to You need to go into this folder
+You will need to go into this folder
 `$ cd IV-Web`

  Then you will need to install the necessary packages.